-In my latest eBook Real Food Fermentation Favorites, I discuss the history and enormous benefits of consuming fermented foods and beverages on a regular basis.
-Many recipes are provided with guidance on which ones are best for particular health challenges.
+In my eBook Real Food Fermentation Favorites (available via Healthy Home Plus), I discuss the history and enormous benefits of consuming fermented foods and beverages on a regular basis.
+Many recipes are also provided with guidance on which ones are best for particular h

 Salt Only Fermentation

-Good quality sea salt is probably the best and most affordable way to ferment foods and beverages without a dairy based inoculant.
+Good quality sea salt is the easiest and most affordable way to ferment foods and beverages without a dairy-based inoculant.

 Prior to modern refrigeration, indigenous cultures used salt to preserve food.
 Seasonally grown vegetables were not only preserved but also fermented this way.

 Pros of Culturing with Salt

 Using only salt to ferment foods has many advantages.
 First, the principle of osmosis tells us that a salty brine will naturally pull the water out of food.
 Since bacteria typically require moisture to thrive and grow, this naturally suppresses pathogenic bacteria and molds.

 With pathogenic bacteria prevented from propagating, strains of beneficial Lactobacilli bacteria present on the surface of all living things can thrive and rapidly grow with no competition.
 Conveniently, these Lactobacilli are resistant to salt!